sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gawk-all-langpacks</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Additional localisation files for gawk utility
+Short desc    : Additional localisation files for gawk utility
 URL          : https://www.gnu.org/software/gawk/
-Лицензия     : GPLv3+ and GPLv2+ and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv2+ and LGPLv2+ and BSD
-Описание     : The base package of gawk supports only the english localisation.
+Descript     : The base package of gawk supports only the english localisation.
 This subpackage
              : contains additional localisation files.
 ```